phpList/rest-api/README.md

 [![Latest Unstable Version](https://poser.pugx.org/phplist/rest-api/v/unstable.svg)](https://packagist.org/packages/phpList/rest-api)
 [![License](https://poser.pugx.org/phplist/rest-api/license.svg)](https://packagist.org/packages/phpList/rest-api)

+## About phpList

+phpList is an open source newsletter manager.

+## About this package

 This module will be the REST API for phpList 4.
 It will use functionality from the `phplist/phplist4-core` module (the phpList 4 core).
 It will not contain any SQL queries, but use functionality from the new core for DB access.